Fascinating Differences Between A Yoga Therapist & Yoga Teacher Explained

 (Click on any link below to jump directly to section)

-Yoga therapists use the principles of yoga to assess clients with physical, mental, and emotional health conditions and create a treatment plan to address their clients' needs.
+Yoga therapists use yoga principles to assess clients with physical, mental, and emotional health conditions and create treatment plans that address their clients' needs.

 Yoga therapists may work with individuals or groups of people and design yoga programs with positive therapeutic outcomes that manage or reduce their symptoms as the goal.

-Yoga therapists create personalized programs that meet more specific health needs, whereas yoga teachers typically lead yoga classes oftentimes using pre-planned sequences.
+• They can create a personalized treatment plan for clients: Yoga therapists create personalized programs that meet more specific health needs, whereas yoga teachers typically lead yoga classes, often using pre-planned sequences.

-The qualification standards for yoga therapists are high, and the required educational hours to become a yoga therapist are extensive.
+• They have a deeper understanding of anatomy and physiology: The qualification standards for yoga therapists are high, and the required educational hours to become a yoga therapist are extensive.
+Simply put, they have a deeper knowledge of anatomy and physiology.

-Once you've completed yoga therapy training, you can become certified through a professional organization, such as the International Association of Yoga Therapists (IAYT) if you have completed your training with a IAYT approved school and meet all of the other requirements.
+If you're already a certified yoga teacher, your next step is yoga therapy training.
+Once you've completed yoga therapy training, you can become certified through a professional organization, such as the International Association of Yoga Therapists (IAYT).

 ↓Great IAYT approved online yoga therapy courses you should look into↓